 If the material is not in English, please identify its language and provide an English translation so we can review the material.

-Opinions expressed in all submissions and postings are those of the contributor, and are not necessarily those of the CPCF even though selected and posted by the CPCF.
+Opinions and practices expressed in all submissions and postings are those of the contributor, and are not necessarily those of the CPCF even though selected and posted by the CPCF.
 The CPCF may add or remove individual postings at any time.

 In the spirit of sharing the blessings given to us, the CPCF offers all of the material on this page for downloading.